Let's talk about why you hold onto PTSD suffering.

 Suffering can be just as self-indulgent as pleasure.
-When you live with the aftermath and symptoms of PTSD for a long time, it becomes a part of you.
+When you live with the aftermath and symptoms of PTSD for a long time, they become a part of you.

-Therefore we adapt, for better or for worse, in order to cope and survive.
+Therefore you adapt, for better or for worse, in order to cope and survive.

 Attachment to Suffering from PTSD

-When you begin working and processing Post-Traumatic Stress Disorder Symptoms you may become aware of the attachment you have to your past and even your symptoms.
-You might also notice that they have become part of your character structure and give you a sense of self; ultimately giving you a sense of safety, even when it hurts.
+When you begin working and processing Post-Traumatic Stress Disorder symptoms, you may become aware of the attachment you have to your past and even to your symptoms.
+You might also notice that they have become part of your character structure and give you a sense of self, ultimately giving you a sense of safety, even when it hurts.

-This in itself can feel conflictive at times, as part of you wants to get rid of the suffering, while another part of you wants to hold on to the suffering as a sense of control.
-This is because the ‘unknown’ is perceived as possibly more dangerous than your present ‘known’ state.
+This in itself can feel conflicting at times, as part of you wants to get rid of the suffering, while another part of you wants to hold on to the suffering as a sense of control.
+This is because the "unknown" is perceived as possibly more dangerous than your present "known" state.

 Constructive Steps in Healing

-- Processing and working through emotional residue related to past experiences or periods.
+- Process and work through emotional residue related to past experiences or periods; and

-- Dealing with the attachment to the ‘known’, by addressing the habit of self-affirmation, which is tied to the necessity to control.
+- Deal with the attachment to the "known", by addressing the habit of self-affirmation, which is tied to the need to control.

-It takes diligent work to resolve suffering from PTSD, restructuring perspective and examining the need and validity of holding onto control, that allows for new possibilities to open up and to live a life that is no longer based on the past.
+It takes diligent work to resolve suffering from PTSD.
+You must restructure your perspective and examine the need and validity of holding onto control; this will allow new possibilities to open up, and help you to live a life that is no longer based on the past.

 This is an interesting thought.
 I sometimes perceive that I keep myself caged by not letting go of the past; and more often I understand that it isn’t that easy.
 My trauma occurred over years and began before my earliest memories.
 It is truly woven throughout my personhood.